COS301-SE-2025/Smart-File-Manager/docs/documentation/demo_3/srs.md

 **Given** I have created a smart manager which contains content.
 **When** I click on graph view.
-**Then** I see an interactive graph of my files and folders.
+**Then** I see an interactive graph-based UI of my files and folders.
 **Covers:** UC7

-### 9. User Story: Traditional File organization visualization
+### 8. User Story: Traditional File organization visualization

 **As a:** User.
 **I want to:** See how my files are organized via traditional folder viewer.
-**So that I:** May traverse and interact with files in a well-know manner.
+**So that I:** May traverse and interact with files in a well-known manner.

 #### Acceptance criteria: